-1 Can I extend my student visa in the UK?
-2 Is there a maximum time limit ("cap") on studying with a student visa?
-3 When should I apply to extend my student visa?
-4 How do I apply?
-5 How much does it cost?
-6 What is the Immigration Health Surcharge and how do I pay this?
-7 Am I qualify for the differentiation arrangement and, if so, what does this mean?
+1 Can I extend my Student visa in the UK?
+2 Is there a maximum time limit ("cap") on studying with a Student visa?
+2 is there a maximum time innit (cap) on studying with a student visa: 3 When should I apply to extend my Student visa?
+4 How do I apply? + now do rappiy: 5 How much does it cost?
+6 What is the Immigration Health Surcharge and how do I pay this? ······································ 7 Do I qualify for the differentiation arrangement and, if so, what does this mean?
 8 What documents do I need?
-9 What are the financial requirements for students that have been in the UK for less than 12 months? what are the imancial requirements for students that have been in the OK for less than 12 months: 10 How can I prove I can meet the financial requirements if I have been in the UK for less than 12 months?
+9 What are the financial requirements for Students that have been in the UK for less than 12 months?
+10 How can I prove I can meet the financial requirements if I have been in the UK for less than 12 months?
 11 How can the University help me make an application?
 12 What about my dependants?
 13 What are the visa rules and responsibilities?
 14 Where can I get further information?
 15 Document checklist

-1. Can I extend my student visa in the UK?
+1. Can I extend my Student Visa in the UK?

-You can apply to extend your student visa from the UK if you are extending for one of the following reasons:
+You can apply to extend your Student visa from the UK if you are extending for one of the following reasons:

-- Starting a new course having successfully completed a previous course of study in the UK and where the new course represents academic progression (see below); - Re-sitting an exam or repeating a course module or modules, or have already done so - You are applying to complete a PhD or other doctoral qualification for which you were last granted Tier 4 or student leave, - You are applying to undertake a role as a Student Union Sabbatical Officer, or to complete the qualification for which you were last granted permission as a Student (including Tier 4) after a period as a Student Union Sabbatical Officer; - You are applying to extend your leave to remain in order to undertake a study abroad programme or a work placement or you have previously completed a study abroad programme or work placement and require leave to remain to complete your course; - you are undertaking an integrated masters or PhD programme and are continuing to study your course but at the level of the lower level qualification (for example, an integrated masters student continuing on the bachelors programme)
+- Starting a new course having successfully completed a previous course of study in the UK and where the new course represents academic progression (see below); - Re-sitting an exam or repeating a course module or modules, or have already done so - You are applying to complete a PhD or other doctoral qualification for which you were last granted Student leave, - You are applying to undertake a role as a Student Union Sabbatical Officer, or to complete the qualification for which you were last granted permission as a Student (including Tier 4) after a period as a Student Union Sabbatical Officer; - You are applying to extend your leave to remain in order to undertake a study abroad programme or a work placement or you have previously completed a study abroad programme or work placement and require leave to remain to complete your course; - you are undertaking an integrated masters or PhD programme and are continuing to study your course but at the level of the lower level qualification (for example, an integrated masters Student continuing on the bachelors programme)

-If you have a visa other than a student route visa or Tier 4 visa, please check the Home Office's website to make sure you are eligible to switch to the student route visa inside the UK.
+If you have a visa other than a Student route visa, please check the Home Office's website to make sure you are eligible to switch to the Student route visa inside the UK.

-If you are applying for an extension to start a NEW course (e.g. BSc to MSc) and this new course starts more than 28 days after your current leave to remain (visa) expires, you must return home to apply for fresh student route entry clearance.
+If you are applying for an extension to start a NEW course (e.g. BSc to MSc) and this new course starts more than 28 days after your current leave to remain (visa) expires, you must return home to apply for fresh Student route entry clearance.
 If you are doing this then you should check our information on making a visa application from your home country.